SunaHafizogullari/SunaHafizogullari-BerkeleyMLCertificate-BankMarketingCampaign/README.md

 Several steps were taken to get to know the dataset and identify any data quality issues with the dataset.
 - Review of the columns in the dataset:
   - Do we have a good understanding of all the columns in the dataset?
-  - Which columns can be used for the prediction problem?
+  - Which columns can be used for the classification problem?
   - Are there any columns not required for the modeling problem?
   - Is the relationship between the input variables and target explainable and palatable?
   - Is there any collinearity in the development sample?

 - Review of the rows in the dataset:
-  - Are there sufficient records for the prediction problem?
+  - Are there sufficient records for the classification problem?
   - Are there any duplicate records?
   - Are there any outliers?
   - Are there any records with missing values that can be excluded from the analysis sample?
-  - How do you deal with records with "unknown" values for the columns we want to keep for modeling?
+  - How to deal with records with "unknown" values for the columns we want to keep for modeling?

 ## Data Preparation
 Any issues with the data were resolved in this step: